Sage-Bionetworks/1kD-model/README.md

 Note: Do not edit files in `gen/` directly (they will be overwritten)!

+The schema and background info for this project are in this [Google Drive folder](https://drive.google.com/drive/u/1/folders/1wUyB_KJuYj4nvScDM18ZsKKuumR8TKEh).

 ### For Contributors

 - Install LinkML following directions at [linkml/install](https://linkml.io/linkml/intro/install.html).